-Dr. Emilio Ramos, a Resident Physician at UCSF visited the Makers Lab yesterday for his first 3d print using the Taz 5.
+Dr. Emilio Ramos, resident physician at UCSF, visited the Makers Lab yesterday for his first 3D print using the TAZ 5.

-Dr. Ramos printed a microscope that can be used with a mobile phone and a small glass bead.
+Dr. Ramos 3D printed a microscope that can be used with a mobile phone and a small glass bead.
 He printed a few different sizes that can be used for different levels of magnification.
-The 3d prints only took 20 minutes at a High-Quality resolution and was ready to use right away.
+The 3D prints only took 20 minutes at a high-quality resolution and was ready to use right away.

 I also learned that the Department of Homeland Security is using this technology for “rapid bio detection technologies” and providing first responders with accessible technologies.
 Read more here!

 Want to print your own smartphone microscope?
-Download the PNNL Smartphone Microscope STIL files.
+Download the PNNL Smartphone Microscope STL files.